 What do you do with a free day in Singapore?
 Our Flightie, Alex Roper, got to see it on the back of a bicycle and discovered a few corners of the city she probably wouldn’t have otherwise.
 Here is how her day went.

-When I had the opportunity to visit this beautiful country, one of the highlights of my trip was experiencing the city by bike with Urban Adventures, a day-tour company that took our little group off-the-beaten-path and into the nooks and crannies of the city.
-We had a local guide show us around the city and teach us more about Singapore than I could have ever learned on my own.
+When I had the opportunity to visit this beautiful country, one of my highlights was experiencing the city by bike with Urban Adventures, a day-tour company that took our little group off-the-beaten-path and into the nooks and crannies of the city.
+We had a local guide show us around and teach us more about Singapore than I could have ever learned on my own.
 Here are my top three favourite Singapore discoveries:

 The Singapore Sling

-Raffles Singapore first opened its doors in 1887 and became a fast favourite amongst the rich and famous.
-Today the five-star luxury hotel upholds its world-class status.
+Raffles Singapore first opened its doors in 1887 and became a fast favourite among the rich and famous.
+Today, the five-star luxury hotel upholds its world-class status.

 The Sultan Mosque

 In the historic area of Kampong Glam, the golden domes of the Sultan Mosque (also known as the Masjid Sultan) shine like beacons to the heavens.
 Our guide showed us that if you look closely, you can see that each dome base was decorated with glass bottle ends donated by members of the Muslim community, some with little means of financial support, as a way to contribute to this symbolic focal point.